LucasFreitas1307/AP2-Final-project/Menus e logins.md

 # Menus and logins
- - "This page was created by Nicolas Fernandes; these are codes developed for the login and menu sections of the software."
+ - This page was created by Nicolas Fernandes; these are codes developed for the login and menu sections of the software.

 ```C